Spaqin/spaq-in/src/posts/scanning-film.md

 Although for everyone who starts dabbling in scanning film - it's a journey.
 Consider this a documentation of it, to what conclusions, tools, equipment I have come to.

-_\* With some exceptions :flatbeds and that particular kind of cheap scanners are bad, period._
+_\* With some exceptions: flatbeds and that particular kind of cheap scanners are bad, period._

 # My requirements